 Author Archive for: Jeremy Hancyk

 About Jeremy Hancyk

-Meanwhile lets just say that we are proud Jeremy Hancyk contributed a whooping 51 entries.
+But we are proud to say that Jeremy Hancyk contributed 51 entries already.

 Entries by Jeremy Hancyk

 The VMP-250 features an integrated compound fluorometer and optical backscatter (OBS) sensor to measure chlorophyll and turbidity.
 This CLTU-VMP-250 sensor is co-located on the nose of the profiler with the microstructure sensors and designed for Rockland for vertical profiling applications.
 The CLTU-VMP-250 compound chlorophyll/turbidity sensor uses a light emitting diode for fluorescence and backscattering […]

 London, UK, March 13, 2018 – Rockland and Alseamar are proud to show the results of their recent partnership.
 At the previous OI 2016, both companies agreed on a joint R&D program to develop a turbulence sensor payload for the Alseamar SeaExplorer glider.
 The first customer conducted successful deployments with the sensor payload, the MicroRider-SE, […]